core-wg/href/draft-ietf-core-href.md

    IPv6 address, optionally with a zone identifier {{-zone}}.
-   Future versions of IP are not supported (it is likely that a binary mapping would be strongly desirable, and that cannot be designed ahead of time, to these versions need to be added as a future extension if needed).
+   Future versions of IP are not supported (it is likely that a binary mapping would be strongly desirable, and that cannot be designed ahead of time, so these versions need to be added as a future extension if needed).

 4. {:#c-reg-name} A registered name is a sequence of one or more